k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 **Ensuring you have Read-Other Permission on all .config files on Linux**

 You may need to have Read-Other permissions on the .config files on a Linux system.
-To do so use the `chmod 644 [file]` command using:
+To do so, use the `chmod 644 [file]` command using:

 ```bash
  chmod 644 *.config